DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 The package consists of:

--   fullly configurable Cyptocurrency exchange feed handlers
+-   fully configurable Cyptocurrency exchange feed handlers

 -   a slightly modified version of kdb+tick from Kx Systems